mikecroucher/awesome-MATLAB/README.md

 ## Websites

-* [MATLAB File Exchange](http://uk.mathworks.com/matlabcentral/fileexchange/) - File Exchange lets you find and share custom applications, classes, code examples, drivers, functions, Simulink models, scripts, and videos
+* [MATLAB File Exchange](http://uk.mathworks.com/matlabcentral/fileexchange/) - File Exchange lets you find and share custom applications, classes, code examples, drivers, functions, Simulink models, scripts, and videos.
 * [Cody](http://uk.mathworks.com/matlabcentral/cody/) - A website with programming challenges that consist of writing MATLAB® code.
 A fun way to improve your skills.
 * [ThingSpeak](https://thingspeak.com) - An internet of things (IoT) platform that allows to collect, analyze and act upon various data sources.
 You can enter your own MATLAB® code to process and plot your data.